 The Special Projects Unit was assigned to Operation HARDTACK specifically for participation in shots WAHOO and UMBRELLA.
-Formed on 12 July 1957 at the U.S. Naval Amphibious Base.
-Coronado.
-California. the duties of this unit were to prepare the target vessels, to bring them to the EPG, and to moor them for WAHOO and UMBRELLA.
+Formed on 12 July 1957 at the U.S. Naval Amphibious Base, Coronado, California, the duties of this unit were to prepare the target vessels, to bring them to the EPG, and to moor them for WAHOO and UMBRELLA.
 The Special Projects Unit supplied crews for the target ships when they were not serving as targets (Reference C.3.3.31).

 On 2 March 1958, the target merchant ship, SS Michael Moran (EC-2), towed by Grasp, arrived at the EPG.
 A month later, on 9 April, a contingent of the Special Projects Unit, composed of personnel who were not part of the crews of the target vessels, arrived at the EPG aboard Renville.
 The three target destroyers, Fullam (DD-474), Howorth (DD-592) and Killen (DD-593), towed by the icebreaker USS Staten Island, reached the EPG on 19 April.
 On 23 April, the target vessels Squaw-29 and YFNB-12, towed by Cree, arrived at the EPG.
 Crews of the target destroyers were berthed aboard these ships until WAHOO was detonated on 16 May, after which the crews transferred to USS Hooper Island (ARG-17).
 The crew of Moran was berthed and messed on shore, and the crews of Squaw-29 and YFNB-12 (along with the unit's administration group) berthed and messed on Renville.
-Personnel of the latter unit prepared the target vessels for the target ships, then disembarked before the detonations (Reference C.3.3.31).
+Personnel of the latter unit prepared the target vessels for the tests, moored them in position, and performed various maintenance duties on the target ships, then disembarked before the detonations (Reference C.3.3.31).

 Members of the Special Projects Unit encountered radioactivity from WAHOO and UMBRELLA while they helped tow the vessels out of the target-array area and aided in their decontamination.
-The maximum individual exposure reported was 4.36 R.
+The maximum individual exposure reported was $4.36~\mathrm{R}.$

 Members of the Special Projects Unit were detached from TG 7.3 at various times throughout late July and August.
-The target vessels were towed from the EPG to Pearl Harbor by Grasp, Moctob1, Chowanoc, and Munsee on 22 June.
+The target vessels were towed from the EPG to Pearl Harbor by Grasp, Moctobi, Chowanoc, and Munsee on 22 June.